CIMR-Algos/SeaIceConcentration_ATBD_v2/book/baseline_algorithm_definition.md

 {cite}`tonboe:2016:sicv1,ivanova:2015:sicci1,lavergne:2019:sicv2`.
-2. In coastal regions, the uncertainty of the Land-corrected L1B TBs will increase sharply due to the smaller contribution of water target to the TOA signal, the uncertainty of the fraction of land $\alpha$, and the uncertainty in the local Land emissivity (refer to the L1B/L2 Bridge ATBD {doc}`[AD-2] <01_applicable_ref_docs>` for a discussion of uncertainty propagation through the land spill-over correction step).
+2. In coastal regions, the uncertainty of the Land-corrected L1B TBs will increase sharply due to the smaller contribution of water target to the TOA signal, the uncertainty of the fraction of land $\alpha$, and the uncertainty in the local Land emissivity.
 Coastal SICs might thus see a larger contribution to their uncertainty from the TBs than from the tie-points.

 {numref}`fig_uncTree` presents an early version of the SIC uncertainty tree diagram, loosely using the format